tempranova/erasmiana-digital/README.md

 - Experimenting with other basemaps
 - Adding timeline to see how many letters written in certain times
 - Timeline journeys around Europe like a video game (moving character of Erasmus with images beside of the cities he moves in, animated weather effects, language noises)

+Issues
+- Data is not flawless; some letters are missing Bodleian stuff, etc

 ### Data Visualization